Info for First Time Visitors

 Parking is free for SPAC classical events, and Jazz Festival.
 Guests should park in the Route 50 parking lots.

 For Live Nation concerts, parking is available in the Route 50 parking lot with a fee.

 Members at the Patron level and above, also have free parking in the Patron’s lot for all concerts.

 SPAC is a short 2 mile bicycle ride away from downtown, so visitors can easily ride bicycles to the venue along the Saratoga Springs rail trail, Route 9, or Avenue of the Pines.
 Bicycles can be locked near the Hall of Springs Box Office.

 This depends on preference.
 Some audience members prefer to sit in the orchestra sections so they can see and listen close to the stage, others prefer the balcony to experience the performance from a bird’s eye view, and some like to sit on the lawn, particularly if they are bringing food or drinks.
 There really isn’t a bad seat in the house.

 What do I wear to classical shows?
 Is there a dress code?

 There is no dress code at SPAC!
 We want you to dress in whatever makes you comfortable and there is no pressure for you to conform to stereotypes.
 Feel like wearing jeans and a tee shirt?
 Awesome.
 How about a suit and tie or a formal gown?
 Great.
 You will see a variety in the way audience members dress.

 What do I need to know about attending a performance with children?

 The gift of the arts is one of the best things you could give to children – it allows them to explore their imagination and enhance their creativity.
 Many families sit on the lawn with children so they can dance and play, however some bring them into the amphitheater.
-Children 15 and under are free on the lawn for the New York City Ballet and The Philadelphia Orchestra.
+Children 12 and under are free on the lawn for the New York City Ballet and The Philadelphia Orchestra (excluding movie nights).